GameServerManagers/LinuxGSM/README.md

 [![Build Status](https://travis-ci.org/dgibbs64/linuxgsm.svg?branch=master)](https://travis-ci.org/dgibbs64/linuxgsm)
 [![Under Development](https://badge.waffle.io/dgibbs64/linuxgsm.svg?label=Under%20Development&title=Under%20Development)](http://waffle.io/dgibbs64/linuxgsm)

-The Linux Game Server Managers are command line tools for quick, simple deployment and management of various dedicated game servers and voice comms servers.
+The Linux Game Server Managers are command line tools for quick, simple deployment and management of various dedicated game servers and voice alert servers.

 <h2>Hassle-Free Dedicated Servers</h2>
 Game servers traditionally are not easy to manage yourself.
 Admins often have to spend hours just messing around trying to get their server working.
 LGSM is designed to be a simple as possible allowing Admins to spend less time on management and more time on the fun stuff.